+Polygonal Shape Creation

+Snapping å ≗ ≻ ∽

-☆ Polygonal Shape Creation Snapping Turn snapping options on and off in the scene.
+Shapping Turn snapping options on and off in the scene.
 See Snapping.

 Edge Length (m) The length of the current edge in meters.
 You can enter a value before or while drawing to lock the edge length.
 Press Enter to apply the value.
-Arc Mode Change the edge into an arc.
-Enter a value for the resolution of the arc.
+Change the edge into an arc.
+Arc Mode Enter a value for the resolution of the arc.
 The smaller the value, the more sides the arc has.
 Change the value by using the scroll wheel or the up and down arrow keys.
 Press (a) to switch between an edge and arc.
-Force New Shape When creating a shape that connects to an existing shape, force a new shape to be drawn instead of combining it with the other shape.
+Force New Shape Force a new shape to be created, including when drawing intersecting shapes.
 Force Planar Force the polygon to be planar.
 Press (t) to turn force planar mode on and off.
 See Force Planar.
 Automatic Closing Create a shape that closes along the edges of connected shapes.
 See Automatic closing.